ryansheehy0/Neo-C/Readme.md

 # Neo-C
 Neo-C is a programming language like C++, but tries to be pleasant to use.
 It compiles to C++ and can use C++ libraries.
 It isn't designed to be backwards compatible with C++.
-- This language is not done and everything is subject for change.
+- This language is not done and anything is subject for change.

 <img src="./neo_c_logo.svg" width=400>